MelodicMetrics/Target-ECommerce-Revenue-Analysis/data-cleaning-part-two/Orders-OrderItems-Payments/README.md

 The `Orders_Final`, `Order_Items_Final`, and `Payments_Final` tables are connected through shared `order_id`s.
 The `Order_Items_Final` table contains `price` and `freight_value` columns, which together should equal the `total_payment_value` in `Payments_Final`.
 In the initial phase of analysis, I discovered discrepancies in these calculations and removed them to maintain data accuracy.

 Since then, the dataset has undergone significant improvements, with an increased number of validated `customer_id`s and verified location data.
 As a result, I recalculated the discrepancy function to ensure all identified issues were accurately addressed.
-Additionally, I removed the `payment_type` column from `Payments_Final`, which had been causing duplicate `order_id`s and was likely a primary source of the original discrepancies.
+Additionally, I removed the `payment_type` and `payment_installments` columns from `Payments_Final`, which had been causing duplicate `order_id`s and was likely a primary source of the original discrepancies.
 This iterative cleaning process not only resolved outstanding issues but also enabled a more precise reconciliation between `Orders_Final` and `Order_Items_Final`.

 With these recalculations, the newly created `Recalculated_Missing_Orders` and `Recalculated_Discrepant_Orders` tables now accurately reflect missing and discrepant `order_id`s, strengthening data integrity and providing a solid foundation for revenue analysis.
 These adjustments will ensure consistent calculations of total revenue and profitability across product categories, seller regions, and customer demographics.